gp22/frontera-digital/src/markdown/pages/terms.md

 Any controversy or claim arising out of or relating to these Terms including but not limited to the interpretation or breach thereof shall be resolved in a court of competent jurisdiction in Sheridan County, Wyoming.

-You and Frontera Digital agree that each may bring claims against the other only in your or its individual capacity and not as a plaintiff or class member in any class or representative action.
+You and Frontera Digital LLC agree that each may bring claims against the other only in your or its individual capacity and not as a plaintiff or class member in any class or representative action.

 We reserve the right to make changes to these Terms of Service at any time.
 We will not provide you with any notice when we make changes to this Terms of Service.